trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

    This, too, may take some time to launch the first time because it needs to generate a new identity file, this time for the DAL network.

-   If the IP address of the computer that you are running the DAL node on is not public, add the `--public-addr` argument to specify the host name and port that clients should use to connect to the DAL node.
+   To set the address and port that the node listens on, pass the `--net-addr` argument.
+   By default, it listens on port 10732 on all available network interfaces, equivalent to `--net-addr 0.0.0.0:10732`.

 1. Verify that the DAL node is connected to the DAL network by running this command: